PMFlow/ScientificMisconduct/1_Song&Jiang_OklahomaStateUniversity/Song&Jiang_falsification_GRWvsFD_Paper3/README.md

 - 'pGRWe3.mat' ... 'pGRWe24.mat' are files containing the pressure head computed with the BGRW code for increasing numbers of particles N=1e-3, ... , N=1e-24.

-- 'rGRWe3.mat' ... 'rGRWe24.mat' are files containing the pressure head computed with the Truncation Scheme
+- 'rGRWe3.mat' ... 'rGRWe24.mat' are files containing the pressure head computed with the Truncation Scheme.

 - 'pFD.mat' is the file containing the finite difference solution.